 Our First workshop is completed and you can see the images and a blog on each day of the workshops in my blog section of the web site.
-If you are interested in coming to future events please email me at colindixonphotography.gmail.com to be but on to you email list.
+If you are interested in coming to future events please email me at colindixonphotography.gmail.com to be but on to the mailing list.
 At present we don’t have any dates for future events fixed.
+Possibility of May 2019.

 Amber and I flew out to Lake Garda in October to do shoot at some of the locations we will be using so this will give you an idea of what can be achieved.